 That being said, here is a look at some tax filing services that won’t break the bank.
 Note: Some free services aren’t available to homeowners or other taxpayers with itemized deductions.

-The IRS offers Free File, a service that allows people earning $57,000 or less to choose from a variety of online tax software options.
+The IRS offers Free File, a service that allows people earning $58,000 or less to choose from a variety of online tax software options.
 The Free File Alliance, as it’s called, is a partnership between the IRS and 15 independent software providers.
+Some participating Free File companies offer free state tax prep and e-file.
 Those with higher incomes can file free online using the free fillable forms.
-Since 2003, more than 36 million people have taken advantage of this program.
+Since 2003, more than 40 million people have taken advantage of this program.
 Users choose from among the participating software offerings, file their returns electronically, and receive their refunds via direct deposit.

 All in all, these do-it-yourself online tax filing options will offer big-time savings if you’re used to paying a tax pro to handle all of your paperwork.
 Better still, the sites make filing a painless, step-by-step process, which is why more and more people are logging in to settle up with the IRS.

 If you prefer to handle your taxes the old fashioned way, you may also be eligible for free in-person help with tax preparation.

 Have you used an online tax filing service?
 How much did it cost you?
 Please let us know in the comments.